 I knew that this was going to be excellent because of how many others have raved about it.
 I think it’s probably THE most ubiquitous book on Instagram and will be poolside everywhere right now.
 And I can see why.

-It’s written in first person so we get an insight into Eleanor’s thoughts and personality from the start.
+Eleanor Oliphant is Completely Fine is written in first person so we get an insight into Eleanor’s thoughts and personality from the start.
 As her story unfolds it’s clear that she had a traumatic past and we learn about the significant and quite devastating impact on her.
 The book looks at loneliness and how we prejudge people.
 It also looks at human kindness and how even the most simple acts can have an almost life-changing effect on others.

 Heart-breaking and heart-warming in equal measures, Eleanor Oliphant had me gripped from the very first page.
 It made me laugh, and, at times, it made me cringe and want to do the hand-over-face emoji at some of her behaviour.
 There’s a twist at the end, or at least, something I didn’t see coming anyway.
 It’s beautifully written and very insightful and I was truly sorry when I finished it.
 Eleanor Oliphant is the best book I’ve read in a long, long time